AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## Can I open multiple perpetuals?

 A HA can own multiple perpetuals across a similar pool.
-For example, a HA can choose to have atwo positions on the wETH/USD pair, one with a x5 leverage, and the other with a x2 leverage.
+For example, a HA can choose to have two positions on the wETH/USD pair, one with a x5 leverage, and the other with a x2 leverage.
 Each position has its dedicated margin (isolated margin perpetuals).

 Once the amount hedged by a HA has been set, it can no longer be modified.
 For instance if a HA opens a position of 5 wETH with 1 wETH of collateral as margin, the HA can add or remove collateral from this perpetual to change the leverage, but it can never modify this amount committed (also defined as the position size).
 The solution would be to cash out this position and to open a new one.